 Once the cold weather creeps in, I start making soups.
 Soups are one of the greatest inventions of all time. because it can be made in one pot.
-One pot meals are genius.
+One pot meals are pure genius.

-I especially love soups with Asian flavors.
-The flavors are so clean and fresh and they are always easy to put together.
-Loaded with protein and healthy vegetables, this soup is really comforting on a cold, winter day.
+I especially love a one pot Asian noodle soup.
+With flavors are so clean and fresh, this chicken soup is really comforting on a cold, winter's day.

 Any type of Chinese cabbage (napa or bok choy) or a green cabbage can be used here.
 Typically I use napa or bok choy in this recipe, but only had green cabbage on hand so I used it for both the meatballs and the soup.

 Use whatever is in season and in the refrigerator.
 If you don't eat pork, change it to ground chicken or turkey.
 Leave out the noddles if you want a low carb option.

-- FOR MEATBALLS:
+FOR THE MEATBALLS:

 - 1 pound ground lean pork